-- Difficulties coping with change, trying new things or going to new places and/or meeting new people.
+- You may experience difficulties coping with change, trying new things or going to new places and/or meeting new people.

-- They can feel misunderstood by others or may struggle to understand other people’s behaviours and intentions.
+- You may have difficulties making or keeping friends.
+Some people feel misunderstood by others or may struggle to understand other people’s behaviour and intentions.

-Individuals with a diagnosis of Autism can do well and overcome the challenges they face with the right support and in the right environment.
-Therapy can help to think about how to adapt the environment to meet the child or adult’s needs and/or assist the individual (child or adult) to develop skills and strategies to cope with challenges.
+You can do well and overcome the challenges you face with the right support and in the right environment.
+I can help to think about how to adapt the environment to your needs and/or to develop skills and strategies to cope.

 People with ASC often like the structured nature of CBT, and small adaptations can make a difference to more successful therapy.
 There is also growing evidence that EMDR therapy can be really helpful to reduce the intensity of emotions that the memory of some past events have in our lives.